|Correspondence Address||Phoenix Sports Club, Mayplace Road East, Barnehurst, DA7 6JT|

 In the League we managed to lose only 1 game all season and accumulated 30 clean sheets.
 Due to these great performances we managed to win the League quite comfortably.
 Following quick and necessary works done on the ground we gained a D Grade and promotion to Isthmian League North Division.

 Our first season at this level saw us finish in 14th place, which was improved upon the next year when we came 8th.

 We were then the subject of a lateral movement and competed in the newly sponsored Bostik League South, for the 2017-18 season.
 After a decent start and sitting in the play-off spots for a while, we were rocked by the departure of First Team Manager Steve O’Boyle.
 Paul Bryon came in and steadied the ship and we finished in a creditable 11th place.
 The following year we improved to a pleasing 9th position.

-The early ends to the 2019/20 and 2020/21 seasons, due to the Coronavirus Pandemic, prevented us from again gaining top half finishes and were followed by a disappointing 2021/22 campaign that saw us relegated from the Isthmian League.
+The early ends to the 2019/20 and 2020/21 seasons, due to the Coronavirus Pandemic, prevented us from again gaining top half finishes before a disappointing 2021/22 campaign saw us finish second bottom and get relegated down to SCEFL league.

 Phoenix Sports are a FA charter Standard Community Club - the highest level of youth recognition from the Football Association.

 Mini-soccer is played at the Mayplace Ground and Sundays are always busy with parents cheering on the young players wearing our green shirt.

 |Shots on Goal||0||0||0|